Galeria-Kaufhof/galeria-kaufhof.github.io/_posts/2015-02-11-abstracting-the-frontend-in-a-shared-nothing-architecture-driven-by-functional-teams.md

 ## Standards and conventions ftw
 At this point you might ask: *"Yeah, sounds nice, but what's all the buzz about?
 This doesn't look like rocket science."* Agreed (mostly).
 But, that's only a small part of the cake.
 The majority of work went into defining conventions and standards for the various types and use cases.
 Which data do we have to pass to our DAL?
 What are the globally required fields?
 How do we name our pages?
 Which data do we need for which event and/or page?
 What are the more specific bits of information each vertical had to pass?

 The answers to all those questions are very subjective and closely related to the field of business.
 Obviously, for e-commerce you have substantially different information you want to collect, compared to a content-driven online magazine.
 But in any case it boils down to some key metrics you want to collect and analyze for your business.
-E.g. a big part of the DAL's data is passed to our RUM and BI software, which are also implemented as DAL plugins.
+E.g. a big part of the DAL's data is passed to our RUM (Real User Monitoring) and BI (Business Intelligence) software, which are also implemented as DAL plugins.
 Thus, many of our own conventions and metrics are specific to this use case.
 Another major part is the affiliate and basket tracking integration.

 Luckily, I had done most of that long time before, when I initiated the project "tagmanager integration" for our old webshop.
-So I  started writing down the important KPIs and metrics based on that historical data and the trackingpixels from our tracking solution and our recommendation engine.
-I summed it all up in a nice table in our wiki, structured the table based on verticals and added a nice description for all keys.
+So I started writing down the important KPIs and metrics based on that historical data and the tracking-pixels from our tracking solution and our recommendation engine.
+I summed it all up in a nice table in our wiki, structured the table based on verticals and added a description for all keys.
 Then I wrote the integration stories for the vertical teams so they could integrate the right metatags and declarations in the markup.
 Awesome.

 Well, at least it felt awesome until I looked at the actual implementation done by the teams.
-The problem was that I haven't been very explicit in declaring the types (and especially the formatting) for the individual metrics.
+The problem was that I had not been very explicit in declaring the types (and especially the formatting) for the individual metrics.
 I simply defined something like *on the product detail page we need a product object with the following fields: name, price, category, ...*.
 Even though I also defined some examples, this still led to fairly diverse implementations.
 Especially the price formatting was a problem, because there were multiple interpretations about how a price should be expressed (e.g.`"29,90€"` vs. `29.9` which are both valid representations of the same price value).

 ## Typization to the rescue
 Since Javascript (and JSON, too) is a very loosely typed language, we needed to define abstract types (or interfaces if you're using [Typescript](http://typescriptlang.org)) that explicitly define how values have to be supplied to the DAL.
 That resulted in various fancy types, e.g. *DALPageData*, *DALUserData* or *DALProductData* to just name a few.
-Let's look at the type definition for the *DALPageData* type:
+Let's look at a part of the type definition for the *DALProductData* type:

 {% highlight javascript %}
-// @interface IDALPageData
+// @interface IDALProductData
-DALPageData = {
+DALProductData = {

   /**
-   * Display name of the page, e.g. 'Homepage' (according to list in table XXX) */
+   * Internal ID of this product (pr base product).
+   */
-  "name" : {
+  "productId" : {
     "type" : "String",
     "mandatory" : true
+    }
   },

   /**
-   * Unique page type for this page, e.g. 'checkout-basket'.
+   * EAN (European Article Number, vgl. http://de.wikipedia.org/wiki/European_Article_Number) of this product or variant.
    */
-  "type" : {
+  "ean" : {
     "type" : "String",
     "mandatory" : true
+  },

+  /**
+   * Object with price information.
+   */
+  "priceData": {
+    "type": "DALPriceData",
+    "mandatory": true,
+    "apiVersion": 2
+  },

+  /* ... */

 }

-}
 {% endhighlight %}

 As you can see we provide a JSON structure defining the type and some other, optional fields (e.g. *mandatory*, *deprecated*, *apiVersion* and some more).
 This way we ensure backwards compatibility throughout the API because the teams can safely adapt to new API versions without introducing breaking changes.

+When looking at the *priceData* attribute, you might notice how we used the *DALPriceData* type to solve the previously mentioned issues with the price formatting.
+Also, instead of just declaring price-related attributes directly within *DALProductData*, we defined our dedicated type for generic price information that we use for products, carts, orders and anything else that might come in the future.
+Here is a little excerpt of the *DALPriceData* type:

+ {% highlight javascript %}
+// @interface IDALPriceData
+DALPriceData = {

+  /**
+   * Current net price of the product or cart; *excluding* VAT, shipping oder discount.
+   */
+  "net": {
+    "type": "float",
+    "mandatory": true,
+    "apiVersion": 2
+  },

+  /**
+   * VAT part of 'net' price.
+   */
+  "VAT": {
+    "type": "float",
+    "mandatory": true,
+    "apiVersion": 2
+  },

+  /**
+   * Total price (= net + VAT - discount); *including* VAT and *after* subtracting discount.
+   */
+  "total": {
+    "type": "float",
+    "mandatory": true,
+    "apiVersion": 2
+  },

+  /* ... */

+}
+{% endhighlight %}

-The curious reader might ask himself: *"Hey, what's the purpose of defining these as Javascript obejcts?"* Well, within the metatags the data ist supplied as plain object literals.
+The curious reader might ask: *"Hey, what's the purpose of defining these as Javascript objects?"* Well, within the metatags the data ist supplied as plain object literals.
 But in our test infrastructure (based on Selenium) we can now run over the entire page, take the above type definitions and compare them to the actual implementation.
 If there are mismatches, e.g. because a vertical didn't implement a type correctly, we raise an error and get a notification.
 Now, ain't that sweet?

 ## Conclusion